 A profile pushed by IS sources says al-Qaduli was “named head of the Shura Council” by al-Zawi in 2008, which might be true, but if it is it was a position al-Qaduli held from a jail cell.
-From other sources it is clear that al-Qaduli was arrested in 2006 sometime after the founding of MSC in January and before ISI’s founding in October.
-Al-Qaduli was released in “early 2012,” according to Treasury.
+Al-Qaduli was arrested in April 2006, and released in “early 2012,” according to Treasury.
 This precedes the major wave of jailbreaks as part of IS’s “Operation Breaking Down the Walls,” the first major success of which was the freeing of more than 100 jihadi prisoners from Tasfirat in Tikrit in September 2012.

 There were attacks on prisons earlier in 2012, and Iraqi-run prisons—which by this time included the jihadi internment centres—were plagued by corruption, so it is possible al-Qaduli was broken out by IS.
 The possibility of a mistake by Treasury also has to be entertained: al-Qaduli might have been broken out in one of the IS operations later in 2012.
 And it is also possible that al-Qaduli was legally freed as the Iraqi government released most of the prisoners handed over to their custody immediately after the U.S. withdrew.

 In either event, al-Qaduli soon went to Syria to work for IS, which is to say as part of Jabhat al-Nusra.